 This test can also show whether you’re inhaling harmful amounts of secondhand smoke.

-If you see the results of the CO test, the reading is measured in COppm, which means the number of CO molecules in one million parts of air.
-Women with a CO test reading of 3ppm or higher may be referred to stop smoking services.
+If you see the results of the CO test, the reading is measured in COppm, which means the number of CO molecules in 1 million parts of air.
+Women with a CO test reading of 3ppm or higher may be referred to NHS Stop Smoking Services.

 Is there carbon monoxide in electronic cigarettes?

 No. Electronic cigarettes do not contain carbon monoxide or many of the other harmful gases found in cigarettes.
-If you are using electronic cigarettes only you will not have a higher reading in a CO test.
+If you only are using electronic cigarettes, you will not have a higher reading in a CO test.

 NHS Choices.
 Stop smoking in pregnancy. https://www.nhs.uk/conditions/pregnancy-and-baby/smoking-pregnant/ (Page last reviewed: 07/11/2019.
 Next review due: 07/11/2022)